Performance Areas in Music

 Early Music Ensemble

 This ensemble provides students the opportunity to perform music composed during the Medieval, Renaissance and early Baroque periods.
 Students interested in this performing experience perform using period instruments, such as the viola da gamba, recorder, krumhorn and lute, and utilize techniques based on Historically Informed Performance (HIP).
 String players utilize baroque bows to create performances inspired by authentic practices.
-The Early Music Ensemble performs each quarter and frequently collaborates with other student ensembles and faculty performers.
-The Early Music Ensemble is directed by Dr. Jim Bates.
-Contact Dr. Bates for more information.
+The Early Music Ensemble performs each semester and frequently collaborates with other student ensembles and faculty performers.

 Musical Theatre and Opera Pit Orchestras